mmiguelx/D.O.G/README.md

-# D.O.G
-Ready Player 42 Project

-This is a little prototype for a rpg game based on rock, paper and scissors.
-For full info <a href="https://thefrenchbulldog.itch.io/dog">Click here</a>

 <p class="text-justify">Welcome to The French Bulldog's first game.</p>
 <p class="text-justify">We're junior developers and designers who get together to make their dreams come true.</p>
 <h1 class="text-center">D.O.G</h1>